WhitePayments/white-ruby/README.md

 begin
   # Use White's bindings...

-rescue White::CardError => e
+rescue White::BankingError => e
-  # Since it's a decline, White::CardError will be caught
+  # Since it's a decline, White::BankingError will be caught
   puts "Status is: #{e.http_status}" puts "Code is: #{e.code}" puts "Message is: #{e.message}"

-rescue White::InvalidRequestError => e
+rescue White::RequestError => e
   # Invalid parameters were supplied to White's API

+rescue White::AuthenticationError => e
+  # There's something wrong with that API key you passed

+rescue White::ProcessingError => e
+  # There's something wrong on White's end

 rescue White::WhiteError => e
   # Display a very generic error to the user, and maybe send